KigFjwr/arrest-peptide-DMS/readme.md

 ⸻

-## 5. Fitness calculation
+## 5. Growth rate estimation

 Script:
 - calc_change.R

 Description:
-Maps merged reads to DMS patterns, calculates RPM, and computes growth and fitness metrics between time points.
+Maps merged reads to the DMS pattern list and calculates growth-rate–based metrics for each mutant.
+In the current implementation, this step focuses on estimating **growth rate (GR)** from read counts and experimental metadata.
+Fitness values relative to control conditions are derived in the subsequent plotting and summarization step.

 Output:
 - output/calc/<input_dir>/